Over-Luminous Type Ia Supernovae and Standard Candle Cosmology: Introduction

 \section{Introduction}

-The stability of a main sequence star is achieved through dynamical equilibrium between the inward gravitational force and the outward radiation pressure generated by nuclear fusion processes within the stellar core.
-As the star burns out of its nuclear fuel, the radiation pressure diminishes, leading to gravitational contraction.
+The stability of a main-sequence star is achieved through dynamical equilibrium between the inward gravitational force and the outward radiation pressure generated by nuclear fusion processes within the stellar core.
+As a star burns out of its nuclear fuel, the radiation pressure diminishes, leading to gravitational contraction.
 The dynamics of this contraction are significantly influenced by quantum mechanical effects, specifically the onset of electron degeneracy.
-For main sequence stars with initial masses less than approximately $10\pm2 M_\odot$ \cite{2018MNRAS.480.1547L}, the electron degeneracy pressure can effectively counterbalance the gravitational pull, preventing further collapse.
-This resulting stellar remnant, composed of degenerate electron matter, is a white dwarf (WD).
-The maximum mass that a non-rotating non-magnetized carbon-oxygen WD can hold is approximately $1.4 M_{\odot}$, a limit famously known as the Chandrasekhar mass limit \cite{1931ApJ....74...81C, 1935MNRAS..95..207C}.
+For main-sequence stars with initial masses less than approximately $10\pm2 M_\odot$ \cite{2018MNRAS.480.1547L}, the electron degeneracy pressure can effectively counterbalance the gravitational pull, preventing further collapse.
+The resulting stellar remnant, composed of degenerate electron matter, is a white dwarf (WD).
+The maximum mass that a non-rotating non-magnetized carbon-oxygen WD can hold is approximately $1.4 M_{\odot}$, which is famously known as the Chandrasekhar mass limit \cite{1931ApJ....74...81C, 1935MNRAS..95..207C}.

-If a WD accretes matter exceeding this maximum mass, it becomes dynamically unstable.
+If a WD accretes matter that exceeds this maximum mass, it becomes dynamically unstable.
 The temperature at the core of the WD increases to initiate carbon and oxygen fusion, leading to the rapid synthesis of heavier elements.
-This thermonuclear runaway results in a powerful and luminous explosion, classified as a type Ia supernova (SN\,Ia).
-These explosions typically release about $10^{44}\rm\,J$ of energy \cite{2023RAA....23h2001L}.
+This thermonuclear runaway results in a powerful and luminous explosion, classified as type Ia supernova (SN\,Ia).
+These explosions typically release approximately $10^{44}\rm\,J$ energy \cite{2023RAA....23h2001L}.
 They are characterized by their extreme luminosity, rendering them observable over vast cosmological distances.
 Spectroscopically, SNe\,Ia are identified by the absence of hydrogen and helium emission lines, but exhibit a distinct silicon absorption line at approximately 6150\,\AA.
 While each individual SN\,Ia exhibits variations in its light curve, the dispersion in their peak luminosities is minimal, attributed to their progenitors reaching near the Chandrasekhar mass limit.